-The Green Bay Packers and Aaron Rodgers have been at each others throat for the last couple seasons, but drafting a receiver for Aaron would be a great olive branch.
+The Green Bay Packers and Aaron Rodgers have been at each other's throat for the last couple seasons, but drafting a receiver for Aaron would be a great olive branch.
 Amon-Ra St. Brown lit the PAC-12 on fire in 2019 and 2020 and would give Aaron another option outside of Davante Adams and could help push them over the top in the NFC.

 30. Buffalo Bills Select-Travis Etienne-RB-Clemson University

 The Buffalo Bills best rusher is quarterback Josh Allen and that cannot continue if they wish to prolong his career.
-Travis Etienne is the greatest running back in Clemson history and one of the best all around running back prospect in this draft.
-He had more carries than most NFL teams may want in a running back but he will immediately change life in Buffalo and will prolong Allens career.
+Travis Etienne is the greatest running back in Clemson history and one of the best all around running back prospects in this draft.
+He had more carries than most NFL teams may want in a running back but he will immediately change life in Buffalo and will prolong Allen's career.

 31. Baltimore Ravens (via Chiefs) Select-Liam Eichenberg-OT-University of Notre Dame

 The Kansas Chiefs moved this pick just before heading into the draft for Baltimore’s Orlando Brown, a trade now puts Kansas City firmly in the driver seat for the AFC representative in the 2021 Super Bowl.
-And now Baltimore has created a need for themselves on the offensive line an Liam Eichenburg is the perfect pick here.
-He’s powerful offensive tackle that will make an impact as run blocker for the Ravens and he gets to play next another former Fighting Irish lineman in Ronnie Stanley.
+And now Baltimore has created a need for themselves on the offensive line and Liam Eichenburg is the perfect pick here.
+He's a powerful offensive tackle that will make an impact as a run blocker for the Ravens and he gets to play next to another former Fighting Irish lineman in Ronnie Stanley.

 32. Tampa Bay Buccaneers Select-Talanoa Hufanga-S/LB-University of Southern California

-The Bucs don't appear to have a weakness on the roster outside of depth and Talanoa Hufanga does will a need at both safety and linebacker.
+The Bucs don't appear to have a weakness on the roster outside of depth and Talanoa Hufanga does have a need at both safety and linebacker.
 He's an incredibly smart and tough defender and brings a rare level of versatility to the Bucs defense that could use him anywhere.

 33. Jacksonville Jaguars Select-Pat Freiermuth-TE-Ohio State University

 Trevor Lawrence needs a safety valve at tight end and Pat Freiermuth is easily the safest pick here to kick off Day 2.
-He's great receiver and an even better blocker and would make Trevor Lawrence's life in Jacksonville.
+He's a great receiver and an even better blocker and would make Trevor Lawrence's life in Jacksonville.